sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.24.0: February 08, 2024 =
+- New: Site Insights Gutenberg block.
+Easily share website stats with your visitors.
+- New: PrivacyGuard Feature - Proactively block PII (Personally Identifiable Information) from ever making it to Google Analytics
+- New: EEA Checker tool for Google Ads / Analytics Requirements
+- Fix: We solved an issue occurring in the Weekly/Monthly Email reports.
+- Fix: We solved an issue occurring with Popular Posts.
+- Fix: We solved an issue occurring with Tracking Video Title in Divi theme.

 = 7.23.1: December 18, 2023 =
 - Fix: We fixed an issue related to All in One SEO plugin.